 The current pandemic has brought discussions of racial and ethnic disparities in healthcare to more mainstream conversations.
-I have heard the term “social determinants of health” from more news outlets in the past year than ever before.
-As I have written about in previous blogs, social determinants of health are not some novel, new lens from which to view health outcomes, but are instead an ever-present component of care for many community health workers.
+I have heard the term “social drivers of health” (SDOH) from more news outlets in the past year than ever before.
+As I have written about in previous blogs, social drivers of health are not some novel, new lens from which to view health outcomes, but are instead an ever-present component of care for many community health workers.

 Azara bases its reporting in DRVS off the PRAPARE template, a nationally standardized SDOH screening tool used by the majority of our clients.
 While we can accommodate other screening tools, we always map to the questions and positive trigger responses outlined in the PRAPARE assessment.
 This allows us to identify patients with positive triggers such as housing, utilities, food, transportation, etc. (for the full list, see the PRAPARE website or the DRVS Help section).

 These triggers include a mixture of personal characteristics (race, ethnicity, language, veteran, refugee) and material/circumstantial (food, clothing, insurance) triggers.
 Both categories are important but serve different purposes.
 I think of personal characteristics as a starting point in answering questions about whether disparities exist at the highest level—race, ethnicity, language, veteran and refugee status can offer a broad strokes indication of whether different populations experience different access to care.
 In DRVS, we split out what we call the “actionable” triggers, like food, clothing, insurance, etc. from the personal characteristics because there is no action to be taken to change or address someone’s race, but there would be to provide them with a reliable source of food.